LamontagneLab/wessel_et_al_mercosur_2025/README.md

-# wessel_et_al_mercosur_2025
+# GridPath-Mercosur Regional Coordination 2025
-Data and code for forthcoming Wessel et al. work "Regional coordination can broadly alleviate the cost burden of a low-carbon electricity system".
+Data and code for forthcoming work "Regional coordination can broadly alleviate the cost burden of a low-carbon electricity system".

 This repository contains model input data, processed model output data, and all original code for data processing, analysis, and figure generation.